Skip to content

 Connection to culture Maintaining a secure sense of cultural identity by participating in practices associated with cultural rights and responsibilities.

 Connection to Country Helping to ‘underpin identity and a sense of belonging’.
-Country refers to an area on which Indigenous people have a traditional or spiritual association.
-Country is viewed as a living entity that provides nourishment for the body, mind and spirit.
+Country refers to an area on which First Nations people have a traditional or spiritual association.
+Country is viewed as a living entity that provides. nourishment for the body, mind and spirit.

 Connection to spirituality and ancestors Providing ‘a sense of purpose and meaning’.
-The mental health and emotional wellbeing of Indigenous Australians can be influenced by their relationship with traditional beliefs and metaphysical worldviews.
+The mental health and emotional wellbeing of First Nations people can be influenced by their relationship with traditional beliefs and metaphysical worldviews.

 Aboriginal and Torres Strait Islander social and emotional wellbeing framework